chaitanyawargand/TSF25Hackfinity/README.md

 - Open a pull request with a description of changes
 - Please follow consistent naming, code style, and update this README if you add or modify APIs.

+Made With <3 by Rishab, Chaitany, Rutuj, Yashwant and Niharika